mjhea0/node-scraping-stock-analyst-reports/readme.md

-scraping hackernews. dumping to a csv. what else should i say?
+scraping - http://www.analystratings.net/ratings/USA/12-18-2013/. dumping to a csv. what else should i say?